rotki/rotki/docs/api.rst

    :resjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
    :resjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.
    :resjson list taxable_ledger_actions: A list of strings denoting the ledger action types that will be taken into account in the profit/loss calculation during accounting.
 All others will only be taken into account in the cost basis and will not be taxed.
-   :resjson int ssf_0graph_multiplier: A multiplier to the snapshot saving frequency for 0 amount graphs.
+   :resjson int ssf_graph_multiplier: A multiplier to the snapshot saving frequency for zero amount graphs.
 Originally 0 by default.
 If set it denotes the multiplier of the snapshot saving frequency at which to insert 0 save balances for a graph between two saved values.
    :resjson string cost_basis_method: Defines which method to use during the cost basis calculation.
 Currently supported: fifo, lifo.
    :resjson string address_name_priority: Defines the priority to search for address names.
 From first to last location in this array, the first name found will be displayed.